fratrung/did-iiot-dht/README.md

 This repository provides a Python library containing core classes and components for building **Self-Sovereign Identity (SSI)** systems that leverage **Decentralized Identifiers (DIDs)**, a **custom Distributed Hash Table (DHT)**, and **post-quantum cryptographic primitives**.

-It is intended for use in decentralized and resource-constrained environments such as the Internet of Things (IoT), and serves as a foundation for constructing secure, privacy-preserving identity infrastructures.
+It is intended for use in decentralized and resource-constrained environments such as the Internet of Things (IoT), especially in **Industrial IoT (IIoT)** scenarios, and serves as a foundation for constructing secure, privacy-preserving identity infrastructures.

+> **Note:** This repository **does not define a fixed system architecture**, but rather provides reusable **building blocks** that can be integrated into a wide range of SSI-based systems.
+Some features, like issuer-based authorization, are optional and intended for specific contexts such as industrial environments.

+---

 ## External Dependencies